rohskopf/tiletrial/README.md

 Container* Functions::task1(string& str)
 {

-  // Declare a pointer to custom container which will house the tiles.
+  // Declare a pointer to custom container which will house the tiles (see container.cpp) Container *container;
-  Container *container;

   // Allocate container of tiles